Jameswlepage/powerchat/README.md

 ## Hotkeys
 - Enter: queue message (Shift+Enter = newline)
 - Alt+Enter: also queues (handy if you customize Enter behavior)
 - To change behavior, edit `hookAltEnterQueue` in `content.js`

 ## Troubleshooting
-- Panel not visible: reload the tab and ensure the URL matches the manifest’s `matches` list
+- Popover not visible: reload the tab and ensure the URL matches the manifest’s `matches` list
 - Nothing sends: selectors may be outdated; update the constants in `content.js`
 - Service worker reset: toggle the extension off/on in `chrome://extensions` and reload the page
 - Permissions: the extension needs host access for `chat.openai.com` / `chatgpt.com` / `claude.ai`